 How We Chose VPNs for Amazon Prime Video

-We considered a few factors when choosing the best Amazon Prime Video VPN, and most of the providers in our VPN reviews have the needed features.
+We considered a few factors when choosing the best Amazon Prime Video VPN.
 However, what the VPN offers on paper isn’t always achieved in practice.
 The VPNs we chose had to pass the following criteria in testing.

 Unblocking Amazon Prime Video and Geo-Restrictions